Ed Gold

-Ed Gold (born June 1969) is a British documentary photographer and photo-essayist who lives off-the-grid, exploring and documenting communities of people who live in remote areas.
+Ed Gold (born 1969) is a British documentary photographer and photo-essayist who lives off-the-grid, exploring and documenting communities of people who live in remote areas.

 Early life and education

 Gold has an MA in Interactive Multimedia from Central Saint Martins.

 While he was in graduate school he was homeless.
 After he graduated he worked at odd jobs and as a labourer.
 During that time he started teaching himself photography.
 He was working as a security guard in 2002 when he quit in order to become a full time photographer.
 He has since chosen to forego a home base to live among the communities he documents.